 Next, grasp it firmly and try moving it up and down; this should reveal any play in the ball joint.

 If there’s any play, it’s time to replace the ball joint.
-Furthermore, inspect the CV joint boot for cracks or damage; if it is damaged, this indicates dirt and debris have entered into the CV joint and requires replacement as well.
+Furthermore, inspect the CV joint boot for cracks or damage; if it is damaged, this indicates dirt and debris have entered into the CV joint and require replacement as well.

 3. Bad shock absorbers